 Cannabis oil and CBD have similarities but some important differences for users.
 Both are cannabinoids that can be found in all cannabis plants including hemp and marijuana.
 Cannabinoids are the substances secreted by the flowers of the cannabis plant and contain natural medicinal properties, offering relief from conditions including anxiety, pain, nausea, and inflammation.

 When it comes to buying CBD oil, you must be exceedingly cautious because there is a tremendous amount of misinformation and outright deceit within the industry.
 Many online resources may try to mislead you for profit or other disingenuous reasons.
 For instance, some Cannabidiol oil companies advertise that their products contain a specific concentration of CBD (displayed in either percentages or milligrams (mg).
-However, independent research has shown that many of these sellers and their products do not live up to their claims as their products contain far less CBD than they state in print.
-The Food and Drug Administration (FDA) issued warning letters to specific companies in 2016 because their products were found to contain far less CBD than advertised.
+However, independent research has shown that many of these sellers that sell CBD, their products do not live up to their claims as their products contain far less CBD than they state in print.
+The FDA issued warning letters to specific companies in 2016 because their products were found to contain far less CBD than advertised.

 So, why are companies allowed to lie and mislead users trying to purchase CBD products?
 This a result of the industry lacking formal regulation.
 This is very controversial because it opens the doors for big pharmaceutical companies and lobbyists to get away with practices that may prevent CBD from becoming easily accessible to those who need it.
 Hopefully, legislation like the 2018 Farm Bill will help establish competitive practices in the industry that will benefit the consumer in the long run.

 Manufacturing CBD oil with zero THC is a complex and costly process.
-Remember that we answered the question, “Is CBD legal” with the disclaimer that it must contain less than 0.3% THC to comply with federal law.
+Remember that we answered the question before with the disclaimer that it must contain less than 0.3% THC to comply with federal law.
 However, many companies take shortcuts and cut corners during the production process to save costs, ending up with CBD that contains significant THC – even if they claim otherwise.

-Wondering “where to buy CBD oil?”
 You can purchase a variety of the best CBD products right here through the American Hemp Oil website or by phone.
 Buying our CBD is perfectly legal without a prescription.
 American Hemp Oil products will be delivered right to your front door.
-All of our products are made by using the finest industrial hemp.